 Non-Duke students are not eligible to receive financial aid at Duke and should contact their home institutions for financial aid information.

 This program offers the following scholarship opportunities:

 Attendance is required at all classes, excursions, and group events.
 Given the intense nature of this program, late arrival and/or early departure is not permitted.

 You will make your own travel arrangements to and from the program site.
-You are expected to arrive on May 18, which means departing the U.S. on May 17.
-You may depart the program site at any point on June 17.
-Once you have a flight itinerary, log in to MyGlobalEd to update your travel registry.
+You are expected to arrive on the arrival date cited above, which usually means departing the U.S. one day prior.
+Once you have a flight itinerary, log in to MyExperientialEd to update your travel registry.

 VISA & PASSPORT

 No visa is required of U.S. citizens to participate in this program.
 Non-U.S. citizens should pay special attention to the visa requirements for their specific citizenship by contacting the country embassy to find out if any visa restrictions are in effect.